interaktivarum/rfid2server/README.md

 ###Share your project
 Are you using nfc2server in your own project?
 Great!
 We will be happy to hear about your work and to help share your project!
-Please send us an email to martin@interaktivarum.se
+Please send an email to martin@interaktivarum.se